tldr-pages/tldr/pages/common/quarto.md

 `quarto preview {{path/to/destination_directory|path/to/file}}`

-- Publish a document or project to Quarto Pub, Github Pages, RStudio Connect or Netlify
+- Publish a document or project to Quarto Pub, Github Pages, RStudio Connect or Netlify:

 `quarto publish {{quarto-pub|gh-pages|connect|netlify}}`